Institute for Justice: Occupational licensing

+Property rights

-Eminent domain and civil forfeiture
+Eminent domain

 Eminent domain cases pursued by the organization involve instances where a government seeks to condemn a property and transfer it from one private owner to another (as opposed to using it for a road, building, park, or other publicly owned property).
 The organization gained national attention in 1996, defending a small business owner in a case involving Trump Casino (Casino Reinvestment Development Authority v.
 Coking), and again in 2005, arguing Kelo v.
 City of New London before the Supreme Court.
 In the casino case, a New Jersey state agency (the Casino Reinvestment Development Authority) was attempting to condemn Vera Coking's boarding house, along with two other businesses in Atlantic City, in order to transfer the properties to a business owned by Donald Trump.
 In 1998, a New Jersey Superior Court judge ruled that the state was not allowed to seize the properties.
 However, the ruling did not contest the state's right to take property from one private owner for the purpose of giving it to another.
 The judge based the ruling on the fact that the state did not get a guarantee that the Trump organization would use the property for a new parking area (as promised), instead of using the property for other purposes such as expanding Trump's casino.
 According to the Institute for Justice, the organization received a "deluge" of requests to participate in other cases of eminent domain abuse after its win in the Coking case.
 In 2008, organization president Chip Mellor stated: